52binge/52binge.blog.source/interview/index.md

 - Experience with `data visualization tools, such as GGplot`, etc.
 - Deep understanding of data structures and common methods in data transformation.
 - Keep up-to-date with the newest technology trends.

-## Binance - Data Warehouse Engineer

-Responsibilities

-- 5+ years experiences of data lake and data warehouse design and development experience.
-- Deeply understanding of data warehouse modeling and data governance.
-Solid knowledge of data warehouse development methodology, including dimensional modeling, information factory, and one data, etc.
-- Proficient in Java / Scala / Python (at least one language) and Hive & Spark SQL programming languages.
-- Familiar with OLAP technology (such as: kylin, impala, presto, druid, etc.).
-- Proficient in Big Data batch pipeline development.
-- Familiar with Big Data components including but not limited to Hadoop, Hive, Spark, Delta lake, Hudi, Presto, Hbase, Kafka, Zookeeper, Airflow, Elasticsearch, Redis, etc.
-- Experiences with AWS Big Data services are a plus.

 ## Amazon - Sr. Data Engineer